ToshY/BunnyNet-PHP/UPGRADE.md

 ## 3.x

 This release reworks (almost) the entire codebase, and therefore results in quite some breaking changes.
-While I personally think it comes with a lot of improvements, both in code quality and API functionality, it requires the user to rework
+Please read the following notes carefully before upgrading.

-The `3.x` release also comes with the notion that the `2.x` branch will no longer be maintained.
+The `2.x` branch will now no longer be maintained.

 ### ‼️ Breaking changes